Gregory Brazel: Prison life

 Brazel has continued to regularly offend while imprisoned and is often described as being manipulative and violent.
 In November 1991, Brazel took a staff member hostage while imprisoned at the HM Melbourne Assessment Prison when he learned of his impending transfer to HM Prison Pentridge.

-In 2003, Brazel conned an elderly woman into depositing more than A$30,000 into a TAB telephone betting account for his own personal use.
 In 2006, Brazel was awarded A$12,000 in damages in an out of court settlement after suffering a violent attack with a broken bottle while imprisoned at Melbourne's privately operated Port Phillip Correctional Centre in Laverton in May 2001.
 In October 2006, Brazel was caught collecting personal information relating to senior prison staff.

 Brazel was assaulted by fellow inmates whilst detailed in the high security unit of HM Prison Barwon.
-Brazel sought County Court approval and, on appeal, was granted access to documents including a prison map and an incident report so he can sue the Victorian Government for failure to exercise reasonable care to protect him.
+Brazel sought County Court approval and, on appeal, was granted access to documents including a prison map and an incident report so he could sue the Victorian Government for failure to exercise reasonable care to protect him.

+In 2022, Brazel accused prison officers of interfering with his mail and destroying his USB flash drive, claiming 99% of all his legal documents were lost.
+His case against the state was set for August 2023.